Willtsolomon/MIST4610-Group-Project-2/README.md

 - Y Coordinate: (Y_COORD_CD) Y-coordinate of the location where the shooting occurred.
 - Latitude: (Latitude) Latitude of the location where the shooting occurred.
 - Longitude: (Longitude) Longitude of the location where the shooting occurred.
-- Logitute and Latitude: (Lon_Lat) Combined longitude and latitude coordinates.
+- Longitude and Latitude: (Lon_Lat) Combined longitude and latitude coordinates.

 2nd Dataset: Brooklyn Unemployment Data